 We also know that as with any huge, complex human institutions, the criminal justice system is imperfect.
 Professionals in the criminal justice system are human, they are overburdened and under-resourced, and sometimes (thankfully rarely) they make mistakes.

 Criminals certainly make horrible mistakes.
 Defense attorneys also make mistakes.
 Judges make mistakes.
 Clerks and Police make mistakes.
 Victims make mistakes.
 And Prosecutors sometimes make mistakes.
 All human beings make mistakes.
 Not all mistakes are criminal and violent.
 Some mistakes are very costly, however, if they incarcerate an innocent person.

-It is important not to blur these distinctions – everything that we discuss about the sentencing of juvenile killers and violent teens should be considered applicable only to the truly and fully guilty.
-And even in those cases, we understand that some are very seriously mentally ill, and therefore not as legally culpable for their actions.
+It is important not to blur these distinctions – everything that we discuss regarding the sentencing of juvenile killers and violent teens should be considered applicable only to the truly and fully guilty.
+And even in those cases, we understand that some offenders are very seriously mentally ill, and therefore not as legally culpable for their actions.
 Argument against certain sentences for those convicted should not be made on the basis of innocence or over-sentencing.
 Those can be corrected in our legal system without any changes to what is the appropriate sentence for the truly guilty.

 Pictured: Jennifer Bishop Jenkins of NOVJM with Mark Clements of Chicago, a released former “juvenile lifer” who served many years in prison, accused of murdering his family in an arson fire.
-He was a teen sentenced to life for their murders, but was later released when the prosecution stopped their pursuit of the case.
+He was sentenced to life for their murders, but was later released when the prosecution stopped their pursuit of the case.
 Jennifer, one of NOVJM’s founders, is a murder victims family member of a teen killer, but supported Mark’s release while he was still incarcerated.